1940 Giro d'Italia: Race overview

 During the second stage, Bartali crashed into a dog that ran onto the road, throwing him from the bike.
 He returned to his bike, but a doctor examination after finishing the stage, led the diagnosis of a strained muscle and a recommendation to withdraw from the race.
 Bartali elected to remain the race, but knew he could not win.
+Bartali's team mate Fausto Coppi, originally selected to help Bartali, finished this stage in second place, and climbed to the second place in the general classification.